ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

 wget https://raw.githubusercontent.com/ARTbio/Run-Galaxy/master/deployment_scripts/run_ansible_analyse_genomes_2019.sh
 ```

 - We are now ready to run this script.
 However this year there is bonus !
-All trainees will participate to Pasteur 2019
+All trainees will participate to ==Pasteur 2019
+Ansible Racing==.
-**Ansible Racing**.
-In order to participate, you'll just have get the `time` command just before the script invokation.
-Thus, run the following command.
+In order to participate, you'll just have to put the `time` command just before the script invokation, as follows:

 ```
 time sh run_ansible_analyse_genomes_2019.sh analyseGenomes_2019
 ```

-!!! info "The Ultimate Pasteur 2019 Ansible Racing"
+!!! danger "The Ultimate Pasteur 2019 Ansible Racing"
     Please copy the time info returned by your console at the end of the deploymment.
     It shoud look like this:
     ```